 All rentable space in Three UN Plaza is leased to UNICEF under a lease expiring in 2026.
-Subject to UNICEF meeting certain conditions, including maintaining its world headquarters in New York City, the City agreed to transfer title to Three UN Plaza to UNICEF in 2026 upon expiration of the lease term without any additional payment from UNICEF.
+Subject to UNICEF meeting certain conditions, including maintaining its world headquarters in the City of New York, the City agreed to transfer title to Three UN Plaza to UNICEF in 2026 upon expiration of the lease term without any additional payment from UNICEF.
 As part of that agreement, the Corporation would transfer to the City its leasehold interest in Three UN Plaza.
 The lease with UNICEF is accounted for as a capital lease.

-UNICEF's annual base rent, exclusive of operating expense escalations, in 2016 and for each year through the lease termination date in 2026 will be approximately \$6.7 million.
+UNICEF's annual base rent (excluding operating expense escalations) in 2017 and for each year through the lease termination date in 2026 will be approximately \$6.7 million.